|Life Span:||Long-lived perennial|

-Larval host for titan sphinx (Aellopos titan) and hydrangea sphinx
+Host plant to several moths including titan sphinx (Aellopos titan) and hydrangea sphinx (Darapsa versicolor) moths. (https://xerces.org/blog/planting-for-pollinators-button-bush).

 Distribution and Planting Zones